Anna Harrison on the front porch of 2567 Kings Avenue

 - Scope and Content

 - Item is a photograph of Anna Harrison lying in a hammock on the front porch of the first Harrison family home, Willow Dene, located at 2567 Kings Avenue.
-The carving at right was removed by Benjamin Harrison from the vacated former Indian Reserve at Kitsilano Point about 1912.
+The carving was removed by Benjamin Harrison from Sen̓áḵw, False Creek Indian Reserve No.6, about 1912.

 - Physical Description